Every site needs some FAQs!

 We are an online tea store, selling within the USA, Canada, Europe, Australia, and parts of SE Asia (the Philippines, Malaysia, Singapore and Hong Kong).
 Naperville, Illinois is where we have our warehouse and our wonderful fulfillment team.
 Perhaps someday we'll have a physical shop, but not just yet!

-We offer 100% free shipping on everything to the Lower 48, with no minimums.
+We offer 100% free shipping in the USA, with no minimums in the lower 48.
 This is the wonder of the modern age: while Vien and I are traveling, we have an amazing fulfillment team in the US who pack and ship our teas as your order comes through.
+For Alaska and Hawaii there is a $46 order minimum for free shipping.
+You can find our international rates in the links here:

 What’s the tea blog like?
 Should you subscribe?